+VI.
 CONCLUSION

-State-facilitated auto-IRAs and 401(k)s are two strong options for policymakers to consider as ways to make significant progress in closing the retirement access gap and offer millions of private sector workers the opportunity to save for retirement.
-While it is possible that the new PEPs authorized by the SECURE Act can provide another option for employers, including those that do not currently offer a plan, it is unlikely that PEPs will cover the majority of the 57 million private sector workers who currently lack access.
-The two efforts should be viewed as complementary rather than competitive.
+State-facilitated auto-IRAs and 401(k)s are two options for policymakers to consider as ways to make significant progress in closing the retirement access gap and offer millions of private sector workers the opportunity to save for retirement.
+While it is also possible that the new PEPs authorized by the SECURE Act can provide another option for employers, including those that do not currently offer a plan, it is unlikely that PEPs will cover the majority of the 57 million private sector workers who currently lack access.
+Therefore, these state programs and private sector options should be viewed as complementary rather than competitive.

 The key distinctions between the two options for state-facilitated retirement savings programs are 1) an auto-IRA is not preempted by ERISA; 2) a 401(k) is an ERISA-regulated plan that offers higher contribution limits for participants and employers, but 3) this means that a state can require that employers allow employees to save through an auto-IRA, while employers must adopt a 401(k) voluntarily.
 Policymakers will have to weigh the pros and cons of each before choosing a solution.
-A state could take a dual track: first establishing an auto-IRA or 401(k) and, once that is fully operational, adding the other type.
 However, if the objective is to close the access gap, far more workers are going to begin to save if most, if not all, employers are required to offer their workers access to a way to save.
+State programs, in particular state auto-IRA programs that require employer participation, already have begun to demonstrate their ability to make significant progress in closing the access gap for private sector workers.

-APPENDIX A
+Appendix A

-The U.S. Department of Labor's Existing IRA Safe Harbor Guidance
+The U.S. Department of Labor's (DOL) Existing IRA Safe Harbor Guidance

 One of the DOL's first actions when ERISA went into effect was to issue a safe harbor for payroll deduction IRAs.
-The regulation states that an IRA program is not an ERISA pension plan if:

-- (1) No contributions are made by the employer; - (2) Employee participation is completely voluntary; - (3) The sole employer involvement is to collect contributions through payroll deductions and remit them to the IRA sponsor and to permit, without employer endorsement, the sponsor to publicize the program to employees; and - (4) The employer receives no compensation (other than for certain permitted services actually performed).56
+The regulation states that an IRA program is not an ERISA pension plan if: (1) no contributions are made by the employer; (2) employee participation is completely voluntary; (3) the sole employer involvement is to collect contributions through payroll deductions and remit them to the IRA sponsor and to permit, without employer endorsement, the sponsor to publicize the program to employees; and (4) the employer receives no compensation (other than for certain permitted services actually performed).